ROCm/gpu-cluster-networking/docs/how-to/single-node-config.rst

 file with information on commands and arguments to run more granular testing.
 Running DMA tests between single pairs of devices is one helpful and common use case for custom configuration files.
-See the `TransferBench documentation <transferbench:index>` for more information.
+See the :doc:`TransferBench documentation <transferbench:index>` for more information.

 Run ROCm Bandwidth Test (RBT)
 -----------------------------